Mottie/Keyboard/README.md

 ## Change Log

-Only the latest changes will be shown below, see the wiki log to view older versions.
+Only the latest changes will be shown below, see the [wiki log](https://github.com/Mottie/Keyboard/wiki/Log) to view older versions.

+### Version 1.26.15 (1/19/2016)

+* Add npm autoupdate data for cdnjs & version bump.

 ### Version 1.26.14 (1/19/2016)

 * Core:
  * Fix action key class names - bug introduced in last update.
  * Triggered change events now use a modified keyboard event.